 - US Hwy 1 near Mile Marker 35 - Shortly after this bridge there is a "Keys Deer" sign with posted speeds of 45 mph during the day and 35 mph at night.
 You will get a ticket if you speed and whatever you do... don't hit a deer!

 Of course, the best advice is to drive slowly and watch your speed carefully or avoid the areas altogether.

+Speed traps are not the only ticket in towns across Florida.
+Caught on camera has taken on new meaning in Florida as red light cameras have been installed in many communities.
 Running a red light could cost you, so once a traffic light turns yellow, stop as quickly and safely as possible.